-• Year 5: Dreaming About Your Future

-A special presentation on campus designed to inspire students to dream about their future careers and harness the power of their imaginations.
-Students get to experience the physical environment of the university and meet current SCU students.

-• Year 6: Believe in Your Potential

-Delivered in schools, students gain a greater understanding of university career pathways through fun activities reflecting a range of academic disciplines.
-Identifying personal strengths and exploring teamwork and problem solving in the context of career pathways is a key focus.

-• Year 7: Recipe for Success

-Delivered in schools as workshops designed to help students identify and develop skills such as resilience, positive peer culture, motivation to learn, goal setting and decision making.
+- Year 5: Dreaming About Your Future A special presentation on campus designed to inspire students to dream about their future careers and harness the power of their imaginations.
+Students get to experience the physical environment of the university and meet current SCU students. - Year 6: Believe in Your Potential Delivered in schools, students gain a greater understanding of university career pathways through fun activities reflecting a range of academic disciplines.
+Identifying personal strengths and exploring teamwork and problem solving in the context of career pathways is a key focus. - Year 7: Recipe for Success Delivered in schools as workshops designed to help students identify and develop skills such as resilience, positive peer culture, motivation to learn, goal setting and decision making.

-• Year 8: Thinking About Uni

-Delivered in schools, these workshops pose more detailed questions about why people choose to study at university.
+- Year 8: Thinking About Uni Delivered in schools, these workshops pose more detailed questions about why people choose to study at university.
+These are discussed and presented through the shared experiences of university students via mixed media, interactive activities and games.
+Students gain an understanding of the differences between school and university. - Year 9: Going to Uni An on-campus visit to one of three university campuses comprising sessions on identifying personal strengths and interests, career pathways, 21st century skills and an exploration of discipline areas providing handson, engaging and interactive experiences.

-[Uni-Bound provides] scaffolded, tailored programs that deliver inspiring and educational experiences.
+"[Uni-Bound provides] scaffolded, tailored programs that deliver inspiring and educational experiences."

-Uni-Bound coordinator
+- Uni-Bound coordinator